 Surfactants for soil washing

 First, the sand and gravel particles must be free of adherent contaminants in an aqueous phase.
-For this purpose, we carry a number of specially formulated surfactants to provide the best degree of cleaning efficiency depending on the type of contamination involved.
+For this purpose, we offer a number of specially formulated surfactants to provide the best degree of cleaning efficiency depending on the type of contamination involved.

 Coagulation for soil cleaning